snaik27/PythonDSandA/README.md

 Notes to beginners(as in you haven't learned Data Structures and Algorithms yet):

 If python is your first and only programming language, my suggestion is to stop using python for a sec.
 Go learn the basics of C++.
 It's extremely annoying to learn, but if you're already at this point in python it won't be hard.
-You'll be able to understand how most languages work much more easily and how to handle your code a bit better.
+It helped ME understand how most languages work and how to handle my code a bit(read: I still suck) better.
 Where to learn: MIT's Open Courseware and several other university websites offer free lectures/materials online.
 OR, if you're into reading a textbook on your own, go find a copy of the 'Big C++' and learn chapters 4-8 (Classes, Vectors and Arrays, Pointers, and Inhertiance).
 Do the some of the problems per chapter, then come back.
 It's a hassle, but the intuition I got from learning chapter 1-8 of Big C++ helped me learn to program (not just Python, but also some Stata and dabbling in R) way faster.